-Neighborhood Services informs and enforces the city codes for development and nuisances.
+Code Compliance informs and enforces the city codes for development and nuisances.
 We encourage you to use these pages to learn about code violations for the outside of your home, business or property and the city's free graffiti removal program.

 What is not enforced by the City